 It’s an awful place.
-Full of pain and self doubt, suffering and heartache, other girl-women who are prettier than you and have no cellulite, vanilla vodka, American Spirits, and Amy Winehouse Songs.
+Full of pain and self doubt, suffering and heartache, other girl-women who are prettier than you, cheap vodka, American Spirits, and Amy Winehouse Songs.

 It didn’t matter that she was 10 years younger than me, this skinny little bitch was belting out shit from I don’t know what, and what?
 I knew exactly what she was talking about and she took my lack of self-control and low self-esteem and made it, well, she made it sexy.
 All my indiscretions, all my indecipherables, all my indefensible actions… she made them cool.